rng-guy/NFSMWBartender/README.txt

    meaning cops spawned in NPC pursuits can also affect how many "Chasers" may spawn in yours.

- • Pushing any global cop-spawn limit beyond 8 requires the "NFSMW LimitAdjuster" (LA) mod by Zolika1351 to work properly.
-Without it, the game will start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of vehicles.
+ • Pushing any global cop-spawn limit beyond 8 requires the "NFSMW LimitAdjuster" (LA) mod by Zolika1351 for stability.
+Without LA, the game will start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of vehicles.
-   To make LA compatible with this mod, open its "NFSMWLimitAdjuster.ini" configuration file and disable ALL features in its "[Options]" section; this will fully unlock the spawn limit without forcing an infinite amount of cops to spawn.
-Note that LA is not perfectly stable either: It is prone to crashing in the first 30 seconds of the first pursuit in a play session, but will generally stay stable if it does not crash there.
+   To make LA compatible with this mod, open LA's "NFSMWLimitAdjuster.ini" configuration file and disable ALL features in its "[Options]" parameter group; this fully unlocks the cop-spawn limit without taking control away from Bartender.
+LA itself, however, is not perfectly stable either: it tends to crash either in the first 30 seconds of the first pursuit per session or not at all.

  • All vehicles you specify in any of the spawn tables must each have the "CAR" class assigned to them in their "pvehicle" VltEd entries, either directly or through parent entries.